Tutorials UPDATED: 26 February 2023

 Instead of editing one of these, we’re going to use the Default ‘Full Width Template’ our theme provides (Twenty Twenty) as this will get us closer to the style of our website from the outset.
 It’s no problem to use any of the provided templates however as you’ll be editing them into a new design whatever you do.

-Take your time to modify the post layout to achieve the design you want by adding and re-ordering elements and filling with media content (such as images) and text from the Elementor left sidebar.
+Take your time to modify the post layout to achieve the design you want by adding and re-ordering elements and filling it with media content (such as images) and text from the Elementor left sidebar.
 Remember though that the idea is that this page becomes a saved Template that can be re-used across your website so don’t make it too specific in terms of content.

 You can save time during this build process by using the free pre-made blocks provided by Elementor.